jeffhandley/react-composite-pages/README.md

 React-Composition renders multiple Container Components on a page, regardless of flux implementation, yet still achieve universal rendering.

+## Running the Examples

+To run the examples, you first need to build the react-composition package, and then start up the examples server.

+1. `npm run build`
+1. `cd examples`
+1. `npm start`

 ## Usage

 On the server, you will wrap your Container Components in *Server Pages* that allow for simple async consumption, rendering the Container Components into *Page Templates*.